droopy4096/home_setup/tmux.md

 ## Persistence

-`sustemd` by default is configured to killing *all* user processes upon log out, including background running `tmux` or `screen`.
+`systemd` by default is configured to killing *all* user processes upon log out, including background running `tmux` or `screen`.
 To get back old behaviour several things need to be fixed.

 ### /etc/systemd/logind.conf